AEW Fyter Fest: History

 The 2021 event was announced to also be held as a two-part special of Dynamite.
 With AEW's return to live touring during the pandemic, the two nights took place in two different Texas markets as the second event of AEW's "Welcome Back" tour.
 The first night was held on July 14, 2021, at the H-E-B Center at Cedar Park in Cedar Park, Texas (Austin market) with the second night airing on July 21, 2021, from the Curtis Culwell Center in Garland, Texas (Dallas–Fort Worth market).

 The 2022 event was expanded to be held as a four-part television special, encompassing the two-week broadcasts of Dynamite and Friday Night Rampage—AEW's secondary television program that began airing in August 2021.
 The July 13 episode of Dynamite was notable for a match between Jake Hager of the Jericho Appreciation Society and Claudio Castagnoli of the Blackpool Combat Club; both men previously wrestled for WWE as Jack Swagger and Cesaro, respectively, as a tag team named The Real Americans.

+On August 11, 2023, AEW president Tony Khan announced that the fifth Fyter Fest would be held during the go-home week for that year's All In, moving the event to August.
+The 2023 event was reduced to a three-part event and encompassed the August 23 episode of Dynamite, the August 25 episode of Rampage, and the August 26 episode of Collision, the latter a third program that launched in June and airs on Saturdays.

+An event was not held in 2024, which also saw the cancellation of Rampage at the end of that year, but during the April 5, 2025, episode of Collision, it was announced that Fyter Fest would return on June 4, 2025, emanating from the Mission Ballroom in Denver, Colorado.
+The sixth Fyter Fest was scheduled to air live as a four-hour marathon of back-to-back special episodes of Dynamite and Collision, both simulcast on TBS and Max, with Collision preempted from its usual Saturday night timeslot and channel to accommodate for TNT's coverage of the 2025 Stanley Cup playoffs.